FRITZ!Box 7369 Service - Knowledge Base

 Now guests who know the name of the guest wireless network (SSID) and the network key can use your private hotspot.

-Note:You can also use a FRITZ!Fon to disable guest access.
-This option is in the "Home Network > WLAN" menu.
-You can use the Push Service (under "System > Push Service" in the user interface) if you want to receive daily emails that tell you which wireless devices used guest access.
+Note:You can also use a FRITZ!Fon to enable and disable guest access in the "Home Network > WLAN" menu.
+The push service sends you a daily email message informing you about which wireless devices used the guest network.

 2 Regulating internet use for the guest access